metanorma/firelight/README.rst

           Other performance considerations (such as not relying on async generators & preferring loops instead) apply.

-Anafero will follow outwards relations and initialize another store adapter (or reuse a previously initialized one, if it recognizes this relation).
+Anafero will follow outwards relations and initialize another store adapter, or reuse a previously initialized one that returns ``true`` from ``canResolve()``.

+``canResolve()`` is another bit of store adapter API.
+It’s supposed to return a boolean indicating whether this adapter should bother processing a resource based on its URI.
+Useful, e.g., if an adapter is supposed to only understand files with particular filename extension(s).
+It’s generally not a problem to return ``true`` and then fail to instantiate a reader because upon closer inspection source data is not recognizable.

 Content adapters
 ~~~~~~~~~~~~~~~~